dille12/OVRDOZE/readme.md

 ## MOUSE CONTROLS GUN.
-aim by angle of mouse to player, the bullet spread is determined by mouse distance from player.
+aim by angle of mouse to player, the bullet spread is determined by movement and recoil.

 ## TAB OPENS INVENTORY
 where you can drag things from boxes with your mouse and store them.